 others but you do not need sacrifice your life to live for others.

-it is impossible to be happy if we do not have respect for ourselves.
-Self-
+It is impossible to achieve our full potential if we do not have respect for

 I (name…) promise myself to honour and give gratitude for the privilege

 I will view my existence as my most precious and valued gift, and